-Top North Korea envoy meets Pompeo for new nuclear talks
+Top North Korea envoy meets Trump at White House for nuclear talks

 At the start of Friday’s talks, Pompeo, joined by Stephen Biegun, U.S. special representative on North Korea, stood alongside Kim Yong Chol at the Dupont Circle Hotel in front of a bookcase with a photo of slain U.S. civil rights leader Martin Luther King Jr. prominently displayed.

 The men did not respond to a reporter’s shouted question of whether a venue for the next summit had been selected.
 Communist-ruled Vietnam, which has good relations with both the United States and North Korea, has been widely touted as the most likely site.

-CNN quoted a source familiar with the U.S.-North Korea talks as saying that Kim Yong Chol would be carrying a new letter for Trump.

 U.S.-based analysts said that North Korea, which has developed missiles and nuclear weapons in defiance of U.N.
 Security Council resolutions, would likely be seeking a clearer message from the Trump administration on any concessions it may be willing to make.